KyriakisDimitrios/microglia-heterogeneity/README.md

 We used Seurat v3.1 for the analysis of the gene expression matrix.
 We merged the gene expression matrices from striatum and midbrain.
 After the filtering, the count data of 1337 cells and 13446 genes was used for the downstream analysis.
 To identify the different cell types, we clustered the cells and visualized clusters using a t-distributed stochastic neighbor embedding (t-SNE) plot (Fig. 1 b).
 The resolution for the Louvain clustering, selected based on the silhouette score performance of different resolutions.
 This revealed eight main clusters.

 ### Cell Identity
+(**Folder: Cell Types, DF_Clusters, Garnett**)
 In order to recover the cell type identity of each cluster we performed one unsupervised and one supervised workflow.
 In the former, we performed a differential expression analysis between the clusters.
 The genes that popped up as differentially expressed, were searched in literature and we linked them with specific cell types (Fig1 d).
 In the latter one, we used known cell specific markers (Fig1 e).
 These two workflows let us assign each cluster to cell types (Fig1 c,f).
+In the folder DF_Clusters there are also barplots for the 3top markers for each cluster.

 <figure>